ABS Melting Point, Properties, Applications, Advantages & Disadvantages

 One of the prime weaknesses of ABS material is that it is easily affected by polar solvents; however, its smooth processability makes things easier for a manufacturer; ABS can be easily machined in standard machinery.

-As far as the ABS production process is concerned, The emulsion technique is the most common and continuous mass technique on rare occasions.
+Regarding the ABS production process, The emulsion technique is the most common and continuous mass technique on rare occasions.

 Interesting Read – PVC Melt Point, Properties, Applications, Advantages & Disadvantages